Background pattern

 • Medications that act as vasopressin, called vasopressin analogs

-Other medications that increase the risk of hyponatremia, including diuretics in general and antiepileptic medications.
+Other medications that increase the risk of hyponatremia, including diuretics in general and antiepileptics.

-In any case, the doctor must check the compatibility of the added medications.
+In any case, the doctor should check the compatibility of the added medications.

 Consult your doctor or pharmacist before using any medication.

-This medication should be administered with special caution in pregnant women during delivery, especially if it is administered in combination with oxytocin (a hormone that can be administered to induce labor and control bleeding) due to the risk of hyponatremia.
+This medication should be administered with special caution in pregnant women during labor, especially if administered in combination with oxytocin (a hormone that can be administered to induce labor and control bleeding) due to the risk of hyponatremia.

-In the case of pregnancy, your doctor will decide whether to use 5% glucose solution, as it should be used with caution in this case.
-The administration of glucose by intravenous route during pregnancy may elevate glucose and insulin levels, as well as acidic components in the blood of the fetus.
+In case of pregnancy, your doctor will decide the convenience of using a 5% glucose solution, as it should be used with caution in this case.
+The administration of glucose intravenously during pregnancy may increase glucose and insulin levels as well as acidic components in the fetus's blood.

-No evidence suggests that 5% glucose may cause adverse effects during the lactation period in the neonate.
+There is no evidence to suggest that 5% Glucose can cause adverse effects during the breastfeeding period in the newborn.
 However, it is recommended to use with caution during this period.

-It is not recommended, due to the characteristics of its use.
+This does not apply, due to the characteristics of its use.

-Follow exactly the administration instructions for KabiPac Glucose 5% as indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Follow the administration instructions of KabiPac Glucose 5% indicated by your doctor.
+Consult your doctor or pharmacist if you have doubts.

 In children, the infusion rate depends on the child's age and weight, and generally should not exceed